skaperon/sentiment-analysis-nltk-python-tripadvisor/README.md

-# Sentiment Aanalysis on Tripadvisor with Python & NLTK
+# Sentiment Analysis on Tripadvisor with Python & NLTK
-Export tripadvisor hotel data to mongodb with scrapy, remove stopwords, tokenize reviews with nltk and segmenting reviews for a sentiment analysis process and dashboard.
+Export tripadvisor hotel data with scrapy, remove stopwords, tokenize with nltk and deploy algorithm.
+After this steps analyzed data will be stored into mongodb database.
+Then, you can see the result of analyzed tripadvisor reviews on our sentiment dashboard.

 In this project we have the focus on german (Deutsch) language.
-We want to analyse the sentimentals of hotel reviews in Germany.<br>
+We wanted to analyse the sentiments, emotions and feelings of reviewers about german hotels.<br>

 At first you can get your needed raw data with python and scrapy framework from tripadvisor with this repository: <br>
 https://github.com/monkeylearn/hotel-review-analysis